PelionIoT/nanostack-border-router/README.md

 Nanostack Border Router is a generic Mbed border router implementation that provides the 6LoWPAN ND, Thread or Wi-SUN border router initialization logic.

 A border router is a network gateway between a wireless 6LoWPAN mesh network and a backhaul network.
 It controls and relays traffic between the two networks.
-In a typical setup, a 6LoWPAN border router is connected to another router in the backhaul network (over Ethernet or a serial line) which in turn forwards traffic to and from the internet or a private company LAN, for instance.
+In a typical setup, a 6LoWPAN border router is connected to another router in the backhaul network (over Ethernet, Cellular or a serial line) which in turn forwards traffic to and from the internet or a private company LAN, for instance.

 ![](images/br_role.png)